What to Pack for Scotland (2-Week Trip + Free Printable Checklist)

 Looking for the exact gear I used?
 See my What to Pack for an Overseas Trip to the UK guide with full product links.

 You can also browse my full Scotland travel guide here.
+And before you go, check out the Scotland travel apps I actually used — they made navigating so much easier.

-To stay up to date with the next travel tip or travel adventure, join the My Tasteful Threads newsletter.
+To stay up to date with the next travel tip or travel adventure, join the Tasteful Threads newsletter.

 ✓ Realistic packing list ✓ No overpacking ✓ Printable + easy to use